Four layers.

 Anyone can submit geotagged reports tied to their location.
 Reports appear on the map instantly, tagged by category and trust tier.
 Credibility is earned through accuracy and community corroboration.

-Each report starts as "unverified" and moves through trust tiers as other witnesses corroborate the event.
-No editorial gatekeeping.
-The community determines truth.
+Each report starts as "unverified" and moves through trust tiers as evidence, corroboration, flags, and review history accumulate in public.

 A Twitter-style forum feed anchored to real-world events.
-On-the-ground clips, commentary, and analysis, all chronologically sorted and never algorithmically ranked.
+On-the-ground clips, commentary, and reactions, all chronologically sorted and never algorithmically ranked.

 Posts can be linked to map reports, creating a bidirectional connection between geographic events and social discourse.

 Every event anchors a conversation.
 Users debate, add context, and challenge reports openly.
-Truth emerges through visible argument, not suppression or algorithmic filtering.
+Confidence changes through visible argument, not suppression or algorithmic filtering.

 Verified claims are highlighted.
 Disputed information is flagged with context.
 The community sees the full picture, including disagreements.